suit-wg/suit-mti/draft-ietf-suit-mti.md

 ## Use of AES-CTR in Payload Encryption {#aes-ctr-payloads}

 AES-CTR mode with a digest is specified, see {{-ctrcbc}}.
 All of the AES-CTR security considerations in {{-ctrcbc}} apply.
-A non-AEAD encryption mode is specified in this specification due to the following mitigating circumstances:

-* Out-of-order decryption must be supported.
-Therefore, we must use a stream cipher that supports random access.
-* Chosen plaintext attacks are extremely difficult to achieve, since the payloads are typically constructed in a relatively secure environment--the developer's computer or build infrastructure--and should be signed in an air-gapped or similarly protected environment.
-In short, the plaintext is authenticated prior to encryption.
-* Content Encryption Keys must be used to encrypt only once.

 See {{I-D.ietf-suit-firmware-encryption}} for additional background information.
 As a result of these mitigating circumstances, AES-CTR is an acceptable cipher for typical software/firmware delivery scenarios.

 # IANA Considerations